kzmfhm/store-filters/README.md

 ## Available Scripts

-In the project directory, you can run.
+In the project directory, you can run..

 ### `npm start`